thomasantony/thomasantony.github.io-src/content/posts/202512281621_gpu-agnostic-programming-using-cubecl.md

 ## Conclusion

 CubeCL provides a compelling approach to GPU programming in Rust, offering the ability to write portable GPU code that can target multiple backends (WGPU, CUDA, etc.) from a single codebase.
 While the documentation is still maturing, the core concepts map well to existing GPU programming paradigms, making it accessible to developers familiar with CUDA or other GPU frameworks.
-The Burn machine learning framework demonstrates that CubeCL is production-ready for serious GPU workloads.